jostrm/azure-enterprise-scale-ml/documentation/v2/30-39/36-dataops.md

 - 2 Azure Machine Learning pipelines for: Training and Inference
 - 1 Online endpoint

-# 2) CI/CD (Python): Configure the ESML MLOps template, to use your project, model, pipelines
+# 2) Azure Datafactory: Import the ESML DataOps templates

 1)  Configure the inline python parameters in the file `21-train_in_2_gold_train_pipeline.py`